 - The customer service at Timber Champ seems impeccable.
 From our experiences we find them to be very supportive.

 Stark Electric Kinetic Review

 There was only one drawback to that, the ram only travels about 15 inches so you will have to swap the log around to get all the way through such incredible long logs.

 One thing that we found that this particular kinetic by Stark is that it excelled at splitting logs down to the size you need for kindling, making it excellent for people who use wood stoves and need to have their timber a bit smaller.
 Being a kinetic log splitter this will take half the time it would take to split by hand or by using a hydraulic log splitter.

 I highly recommend this unit to people who aren’t fully reliant on timber but like some of my family members who only need wood for the fireplace, or for there wood burning stove.

 I consider this kinetic log splitter to be the best for home use and not commercial, if you’re looking for a commercial I would certainly recommend something much larger, but always 3 to 4 times the prices.

 The Best Value For Money Kinetic Log Splitter

 Performance Built Kinetic Review

-So it can split larger hardwood logs, and make short of of soft wood.
-The important question for a kinetic splitter, is how fast it’s cycle is.
+So it can split larger hardwood logs, and make short of softwood.
+The important question for a kinetic splitter is how fast it’s cycle is.
 The specs of this model say it’s about 3 seconds, which I found it more to be around 4 seconds(Which is still impressive).
 While not the fastest splitter on this list, it still dominates a hydraulic splitter.
 This still makes it a beast of a log splitter.